Psalm 98 – A New Song for His Marvelous Things

 Let the hills be joyful together before the LORD,

 a.
-Let the sea roar, and all its fullness: The musical instruments mentioned in the previous verses were not enough to give God the praise He deserves.
+Let the sea roar, and all its fullness: The musical instruments mentioned in the previous verses were not the only voices to give God the praise He deserves.
 Now the sea itself is called to add its roar to the sound of praise.
 The rivers and hills are brought into the worship team with their joyful sounds.

 i.
-“The Psalmist, beholding in spirit the accomplishment of the promises, the advent of Christ, and the glory of his kingdom, thinks it criminal in any creature to be silent; he bids the whole earth break forth into joy.”
+“The Psalmist, beholding in spirit the accomplishment of the promises, the advent of Christ, and the glory of his kingdom…bids the whole earth break forth into joy.”
 (Horne)